tunahanertekin/docs/docs/setup-and-installation/cluster-configuration/control-plane-setup/prerequisites.md

 # Prerequisites

 An Ubuntu 22.04 instance and `root` permissions are needed for the control plane setup.
-Before deploy components, you need to satisfy these requirements.
+Before deploying components, you need to satisfy these requirements.

 Make sure that the required packages are up to date.